 The main plus of having a bank account with a big bank is the widespread access you have to your money.
 Both Wells Fargo and Bank of America provide their customers with thousands of ATMs and branches throughout the country.
-Both banks also offer a range of bank accounts, from a simple savings account to IRA CDs.
+Both banks also offer a range of bank accounts, from simple savings accounts to IRA CDs.
 But which bank is better?
 Read on to find out more about each bank and their fees, rates and more.
+You may also benefit from working with a financial advisor who can help you pick the right financial institutions for you.

 Who Should Bank With Wells Fargo?

-Wells Fargo has one of the largest banking presences in the U.S., with over 6,000 branches and 13,000 ATMs in 40 states.
+Wells Fargo has one of the largest banking presence in the U.S., with over 6,000 branches and 13,000 ATMs in 40 states.
 (You won’t have branch access if you live in Kentucky, Louisiana, Maine, Massachusetts, Missouri, New Hampshire, Oklahoma, Rhode Island, Vermont or West Virginia.)
-This makes accessing your accounts or speaking to a representative in-person pretty easy whether you’re at home or traveling the country.
+This makes accessing your accounts or speaking to a representative in person pretty easy whether you’re at home or traveling the country.
 Plus, you’ll also have the bank at your fingertips online and on mobile.

 Who Should Bank With Bank of America?